-In the opinion of Ice Miller LLP ("Bond Counsel"), interest on the Bonds is excludable from gross income for federal income tax purposes, and is not an item of tax preference for purposes of federal alternative minimum tax imposed on individuals.
-Such exclusion is conditioned on continuing compliance with the Tax Covenants, hereinafter defined.
-In the opinion of Bond Counsel, interest on the Bonds is exempt from income taxation in the State of Indiana.
-See Appendix E.
+In the opinion of Ice Miller LLP, Indianapolis, Indiana ("Bond Counsel") under existing laws, regulations, judicial decisions and rulings, interest on the Bonds is excludable from gross income under Section 103 of the Internal Revenue Code of 1986, as amended to the date hereof (the "Code"), for federal income tax purposes and is not a specific preference item for purposes of the federal alternative minimum tax, although Bond Counsel observes that it is included in adjusted current earnings in calculating corporate alternative minimum taxable income for taxable years that begin prior to January 1, 2018.
+Such exclusion is conditioned on continuing compliance with the Tax Covenants (as hereinafter defined).
+In the opinion of Bond Counsel, under existing laws, regulations, judicial decisions and rulings, interest on the Bonds is exempt from income taxation in the State of Indiana.
+The Bonds have been designated qualified tax-exempt obligations pursuant to Section 265(b)(3) of the Code.
+See "TAX MATTERS" herein.